taliyahwebb/curses/README.md

 <summary>Linux</summary>
 We get the Web Speech API through WebKitGTK.

-**WebKitGTK does not officially support the speech synthesis part of Web Speech API yet**, but everything should work as soon as the feature gets released.
+>**WebKitGTK does not officially support the speech synthesis part of Web Speech API yet**, but everything should work as soon as the feature gets released.
-> [!NOTE]
-> In the mean time, you can try [building WebKitGtk yourself](https://trac.webkit.org/wiki/BuildingGtk) with the additional CMake arguments `-DUSE_SPIEL=ON -DUSE_FLITE=OFF`.
-You might also need to edit `Source/cmake/OptionsGTK.cmake` to make `DUSE_SPIEL` a `PUBLIC` option.

-It should use any locally installed speech provider like eSpeak, Piper or Mimic.
 </details>

 ### Piper
-Piper is a Free and Open Source TTS synthesizer.
+Piper is a Free and Open Source Text to Speech synthesizer.
 It generates the sound locally, and the voices are usually Public Domain (do check the license when downloading voices though).

 You will need to follow these few steps to get it up and running, but don't be scared!